Joint Pain & Scleroderma: Complications and Treatments

 Scleroderma can affect tendons, joints, nerves, and other structures that affect mobility.
 The increased production of collagen associated with scleroderma can cause vascular dysfunction.
 This can contribute to stiffness, warmth, tenderness, and pain in the joints and muscles.

-Joint Symptoms
+Scleroderma and Joint Symptoms

 Development of fibrotic tissue can affect movement.
 Additionally, scarring and thickening of the skin can cause painful contractures of the fingers, wrists, or other joints, causing them to become “stuck” in a flexed position.

-Treatments for Joint Complications
+Treatments for Joint Pain and Complications in Scleroderma